Connection exercise 1, also known as “Bonding Time” is the most important exercise to do with your horse.

-Horses are group animals and forge strong bonds with the other horses in their groups.
-By regularly being in the group of your horse, a herd feeling grows.
+Horses are herd animals and forge strong bonds with the other horses in their herds.
+By regularly being a part of your horse’s group, a herd feeling grows.

 Where do you do this exercise?

 You can do this exercise in the meadow or in a paddock.
-You can separate your horse from the other horses with whom it walks in the meadow, but you don’t have to.
+You can separate your horse from the horses, but you don’t have to.
 I advise against doing this in a small space like a stable, because the horse can’t go far enough away from you if it feels the need to.

 HOW do you do it?

-It is very simple: sit on a chair or on a log and don’t do anything.
+It’s very simple.
+Sit on a chair, on a log, or on the ground, and don’t do anything.
 Just enjoy the environment: the view, the sounds around you, the sun on your skin or the wind blowing through your hair.
 You are just supposed to be together with your horse in the same meadow or paddock.
 You ignore the horse, which means that you don’t step towards it, look at it all the time or keep hoping that the horse comes to you.

-Another way to spend your Bonding Time is by strolling through the meadow or paddock.
-Just like horses do.
-You walk through the grass and through the meadow and you can sit down regularly.
+Another way to spend your Bonding Time is by strolling through the meadow or paddock — just like horses do.
+You walk through the grass and through the meadow, sitting down whenever you feel like it.

 How often do you do it?

-I would advise you to spend time on it every day, but if that is impossible for you at least make time for it a few times a week, even if it’s only 3 times 10 minutes.
+Ideally, you would spend time on this every day, but if that is impossible, you should at least make time for it a few times a week, even if you can only do 10 minutes each time.
 However, the more and the longer you can do it, the better.
-The more natural your presence becomes the better and it will strengthen the bond with your horse.
+The more natural your presence becomes, the stronger your bond will become.